mustafarami/Concurrency/README.md

 'PrimeCalculator' implements the 'Callable \<Integer\>' interface.
 It is designed to calculate the number of prime numbers up to a certain number specified at the creation of the 'PrimeCalculator' object.

 When an 'ExecutorService' executes a 'PrimeCalculator' task, it will count the number of prime numbers up to the specified number and return the result as an 'Integer'.

+## FibonacciCalculator

+FibonacciCalculator class that calculates the Fibonacci sequence up to a given number.
+This class also implements Callable, but this time it returns a List\<Integer\> as its result.

 ## Main